 Protection rules are additive.
 Protection rules that satisfy the targeting of an ad request apply to that ad request, and more than one rule may apply to the same ad request.

-Ad content rules ensure that only the kinds of ads you want to appear on your digital properties.
+Ad content rules help ensure that only the kinds of ads you want will appear on your digital properties.
 These rules protect you, your users, and your advertisers.

 "Ad content" rules apply to all inventory under several scenarios:

 - If the option Protect all inventory is selected

 - If Only protect specified inventory is selected and no targeting is specified